osscar-org/widget-bandsplot/README.md

 display(w)
 ```

-When only plotting the density of states, the figure will be shown in
+When only plotting the density of states, the plot will be shown in
 horizontal format.

 For developers